 Scheduling a Mediation

 To schedule a mediation, please click HERE to view available dates.
-Once the parties have agreed on several potential dates that show Green on the calendar, please call or email Shante Stitt to reserve a date for mediation and send us (1) the full names of all parties; (2) contact information for all counsel; and (3) how the parties have agreed to share the mediation fee.
+Once the parties have agreed on a mediation date that show Green (via Zoom or in-person) or Blue (via Zoom only) on the calendar, please email Shante Stitt the following information: (1) the full names of all parties or a caption page; (2) contact information for all counsel; (3) mediation location (via Zoom or in-person); and (4) how the parties have agreed to share the mediation fee.
 We will send all counsel an email confirming the reserved date and will provide information about the mediation, due dates for briefs, and an invoice.

 Mediation Fee & Cancellation Policy

 The mediation fee is due two weeks from the date the confirming email is sent to all counsel.
 The fee is fully refundable if the mediation is cancelled or rescheduled at least four weeks prior to the scheduled date.
 If the mediation is cancelled or rescheduled less than thirty days before the mediation date, the fee will not be refunded unless we are able to schedule another mediation on that date (we often can find a replacement for a cancellation if given enough notice).

 Effective May 1, 2021, the mediation fees have increased as stated above.
 The mediation fee includes all preparation time, a full-day mediation, and reasonable follow-up.
 If the mediation requires more than reasonable follow-up, time will be charged to the parties at the rate of $800/hour.

 Mediation statements are due one week before the mediation.
 We have gone paperless!
 Please email all mediation statements to Tripper@Ortmanmediation.com and Shante@Ortmanmediation.com

 Preparation for Mediation – Sharing Mediation Statements and Draft Memorandum of Understanding